 Mr. Kousser asked what the current disclosure requirements were for radio and television.
 Chair Miadich stated that it is the region, time, and station.
 Commissioner Wood stated that the link is through the political file at the FCC, and is where the station is, the program it was running during, and the viewer demographics of the show.

-Ms. Zoglin asked if the Task Force would look at additional criteria given the unique qualities of digital advertising, such as the qualities or parameters that advertisers look for beyond geography.
+Ms. Zoglin suggested that one difference between digital advertising and traditional advertising is that targeting is much more focused, which has positive and negative sides.
+She suggested the Task Force could look at additional criteria given the unique qualities of digital advertising, such as the qualities or parameters that advertisers look for beyond geography.
 Chair Miadich asked whether Ms. Zoglin's concern was targeting that could be unlawful, like hate speech.
-Ms. Zoglin stated that micro targeting can lead to hate-speech, or dog whistles for certain causes, and maybe they should start off broad to parallel other systems to begin with before finetuning through the years.
+Ms. Zoglin stated that micro targeting can serve as echo chambers for hate speech, and maybe they should start off broad to parallel other systems to begin with before finetuning through the years.